scopus777/RiftDrone/README.md

 ### Installation:
 This project does not include every Library needed to execute the application.
 Therefore you have to follow the following instructions.

 1. Download the [Task Parallel Library for .NET 3.5](http://www.nuget.org/packages/TaskParallelLibrary/1.0.2856) and put “System.Threading.dll” into the folder “Assets\Plugins\x86”
 2. Download [XInputDotNet](https://github.com/speps/XInputDotNet) for Unity and put “XInputDotNetPure.dll” and “XInputInterface.dll” into the folder “Assets\Plugins\x86”
-3. Put the files in the directory “Assets\Plugins\x86\FFmpeg” into the unity editor directory (e.g C:\Program Files (x86)\Unity\Editor).
+3. Put the files situated in the directory “Assets\Plugins\x86\FFmpeg” into the directory of unity editor (e.g C:\Program Files (x86)\Unity\Editor).
 Otherwise unity is not able to find these secondary libraries.
 If you compile the application, then those files have also to be placed in the directory where the exe file of the application is situated.
 4. (Optional) – Delete the Camera GameObject and follow [these](http://paddytherabbit.com/unity3d-oculus-rift-plugin-setup) instructions to integrate the oculus rift.
 Place the OVRCameraController gameobject at a suited position (where the head of the pilot would be most likely).

 ### Changes on the AR.Drone C#-Framework